 The role of the U.S. Geological Survey in this restoration project is to provide scientific monitoring and analyses of the fish, waters and sediment of this historic event.
 This work is coordinated with the Olympic National Park, Lower Elwha Klallam Tribe, the Bureau of Reclamation, the National Atmospheric and Oceanic Administration, and other local and state entities.

-For more information, please visit our website on USGS Science to Support the Elwha River Restoration Project
+For more information, please visit our website, USGS Science to Support the Elwha River Restoration Project.

 See also, these official USGS Publications: